Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/README.md

 It is expected a part of **A Guide to Data Science**, where the overview of data science is roughly presented.
 It is used to attract the people to the world of data.

-It includes the architure, optimization methods and regularization, acceleration and compression of deep neural network.
+It includes the archicture, optimization methods and regularization, acceleration and compression of deep neural network.
+The state of the art is not discussed.

 It includes not limited the following content:
 - [X] basic introduction to probability and statistics;